 The easternmost land in the Caribbean, characterized by pleasantly rolling countryside with fields of sugar cane and colorful villages.
-Barbados, which is surrounded by coral reefs, has plenty of beautiful white sandy beaches.
+Barbados, which is surrounded by coral reefs, has plenty of beautiful white sandy beaches and excellent golf courses.

 Barbados was discovered in 1536 by the Portuguese, and colonized 90 years later by the British.
 After being a British colony for over 300 years it became an independent member of the Commonwealth in 1966.
 Driving on the island is therefore on the left side!

-One of the Barbadian Highlights: the Barbados Crop Over Festival; June 28th - August 5th
+One of the Barbadian Highlights: the Barbados Crop Over Festival; End of June - Beginning of August

 Things to see: